Tuwaiq-Riyadh-FrontEnd/JS-React/Week1/Day3/Labs/LoopsExercise.md

 ## The even/odd reporter

 Write a for loop that will iterate from 0 to 20.
 For each iteration, it will check if the current number is even or odd, and report that to the screen (e.g. "2 is even").
+## Fibonacci sequence:

+Write a program that prints the first 20 elements of Fibonacci sequence:

+- Fibonacci sequence is a series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers, and the first two elements are 0 and 1

+- It starts like 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ..

+## Squares of numbers

+using for loop print the squares of numbers from 1-10

 ## The Grade Assigner